- Dignity, Democracy, Development: A Citizen’s Reader (2018)

 SISTER CITY INITIATIVE, 2019 to present

 The CBU Tompkins Institute facilitated the sister-city agreement between the Cape Breton Regional Municipality and Wałbrzych, Poland, in 2019.
 Both municipalities have similar population sizes, economic histories, and innovative approaches to revitalization.
-The Tompkins Institute is currently facilitating the Sister City Steering Committee, which oversees multiple initiatives, including a student-exchange program, collaboration on a “pocket park” design, and, most recently, helping Wałbrzych to look after more than 4,000 refugees in the city.
+The Tompkins Institute is currently facilitating the Sister City Steering Committee, which oversees multiple initiatives, including a student-exchange program, collaboration on the development of the student-designed Twin City “pocket park”, and, most recently, helping Wałbrzych to look after more than 6,000 refugees in the city.

 PEOPLE’S SCHOOL ON COMMUNITY LEADERSHIP — RADIO BROADCASTS 2020-2021